UncleSalad/Time-switch/README.md

-This device turns on and off another device depending on the time you can configure.
+This ArduinoDevice turns on and off another device depending on the time you can configure.

 For example:
   09:00 - 12:00 - on